zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 ## Max Sequence Length and Throughput Comparison between Old Megatron-DeepSpeed and New Megatron-DeepSpeed

-Experiments are performed on Argonne Leadership Computing Facility (ALCF) [ThetaGPU](https://www.alcf.anl.gov/support-center/training-assets/getting-started-theta-and-thetagpu) supercomputer.
-ThetaGPU is an NVIDIA DGX A100-based system.
-The DGX A100 comprises eight NVIDIA A100 GPUs.
+Experiments are performed on 4 NVIDIA DGX A100-40GB nodes, connected through 8 HDR InfiniBand (200Gb/s per HDR).
 Due to the lack of FlashAttention and memory optimization.
-The max sequence length and throughput of old Megatron-DeepSpeed is quite limited.
+The max sequence length and throughput of old Megatron-DeepSpeed are quite limited.
 TP is short for tensor parallel.

 | Sequence Length | Old Megatron-DeepSpeed  (TFLOPS) | New Megatron-DeepSpeed  (TFLOPS) |
 |-----------------|----------------------------------|----------------------------------|